 Increasing financial pressure on family members and dependents, as well as a greater willingness to hold executors and trustees to account for their actions, can mean a higher than usual level of complexity in disputes of this nature, with disputes relating to family and inherited wealth becoming increasingly common.
 Complex family structures involving second or even third families, cross-border estates that span two or more jurisdictions, and generally more valuable estates all tend to give rise to circumstances in which there is more scope for probate and will disputes, or contentious probate.

 The main mechanism in Greece for compensating aggrieved parties in wealth disputes is action before the civil courts.
 The rules that govern civil procedures in Greece are regulated by the Code of Civil Procedure.
-In disputes where there is an imminent danger or an issue of urgency, the Code provides for pre-action interim remedies, or safety measures, over and above the ordinary procedures.
+The Code provides for pre-action interim remedies, or safety measures, over and above the ordinary procedures.
 As an alternative, disputes may be resolved through arbitration or mediation, although mediation has only recently been introduced into the Greek legal system and only a small number of disputes are resolved through it.

 In principle, damages are pecuniary, although the court may take into consideration any special circumstances and order the reinstatement of the former situation, or status quo ante, in lieu of monetary damages if such method of compensation is not contrary to the interests of the creditor.
 Damages comprise a decrease in the existing partimonium of the plaintiff, as well as loss of profit.
 Monetary compensation may be due in cases where loss is not pecuniary.